George Pendle

 A collection of his non-fiction writing was released under the title ''Happy Failure'' in 2014.

-Pendle's articles can be found in the ''Financial Times'', the ''Los Angeles Times'', ''Frieze'', ''Cabinet magazine'', ''History Today'', and ''Bidoun''.
-He lives in New York City, where he has also written signs for the New York City Department of Parks and Recreation.
+From 2001 forward, Pendle has written articles for the ''Financial Times'', the ''Los Angeles Times'', ''Frieze'', ''Cabinet Magazine'', ''History Today'', ''Bidoun'', ''The Economist'', ''Esquire'', ''Slate'', and ''The Guardian'', among others.
+He is also Editor At Large for ''Air Mail'' and lives in New York City, where he has written signs for the New York City Department of Parks and Recreation.
 Provided by Wikipedia

 Showing 1 - 3 results of 3 for search 'Pendle, George, 1906-1977', query time: 0.01s Refine Results